ssannejohansson/MS4/TESTING.md

 ## Defensive Programming

-All Projects:

-- Users cannot submit an empty form (add the `required` attribute)
-- Users must enter valid field types (ensure the correct input `type=""` is used)
-- Users cannot brute-force a URL to navigate to a restricted pages

-Python Projects:

-- Users cannot perform CRUD functionality if not authenticated (if login functionality exists)
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers/admins

 Defensive programming was manually tested with the below user acceptance testing:

 | Page | Expectation | Test | Result | Screenshot |